Webinar on the Medicare PFS Final Rule. Sign up.

 Written by Jon-Michial Carter

-The 2025 Medicare Physician Fee Schedule Proposed Rule could bring significant changes to how practices are reimbursed by Medicare.
-In addition to a new conversion factor for all practices, the Proposed Rule introduces major billing changes and a brand-new service, called Advanced Primary Care Management, which could transform how practices and health systems engage in preventative care.
+The 2025 Medicare Physician Fee Schedule Final Rule will bring significant changes to how practices are reimbursed by Medicare.
+In addition to a new conversion factor for all practices, the Final Rule introduces major billing changes and a brand-new service, called Advanced Primary Care Management, which will transform how practices and health systems engage in preventative care.

 If your practice or health system serves Medicare patients, it’s time to prepare for the changes 2025 will bring to the Physician Fee Schedule.
-We’ll break down how your reimbursements could change and the new programs that could bring an unprecedented level of care to your Medicare patients.
+We’ll break down how your reimbursements will change and the new programs that will bring an unprecedented level of care to your Medicare patients.

 1) Changes to the PFS Conversion Factor

-In the Proposed Rule, the Centers for Medicare & Medicaid Services estimate that the conversion factor for 2025 will be 32.3562.
+In the Final Rule, the Centers for Medicare & Medicaid Services estimate that the conversion factor for 2025 will be 32.35.
 In 2024 the conversion factor started at 32.74, before the Consolidated Appropriations Act of March 2024 raised it to 33.29.
-This means that in 2025, practices could see a 2.81% decrease in their Medicare payments, leading to less revenue overall.
+This means that in 2025, practices could see a 2.83% decrease in their Medicare payments, leading to less revenue overall.

 2) Elimination of G0511 for RHCs and FQHCs